stuartmcvean/ExchangeRateTestData/README.md

 ## API

-The API is simple, just call GET http://localhost:8000/rates/{currencyCode} to retrive quotes.
+The API is simple, just call GET http://localhost:8000/rates/{currencyCode} to retrieve rates from 1 unit of selected currency to the other currencies.

 ### Example Request: